 Mount Vesuvius, the infamous volcano whose eruption led to the destruction of Pompeii and other cities in Rome, should be on the itinerary of any tourist in Italy who is eager to witness both an amazing natural site and a quintessential piece of history.
 It can be a demanding trek, but the awestruck looks on you and your fellow travelers’ faces will make you glad you took advantage of the opportunity.
-This guide will help you best determine how to reach Vesuvius from Naples.
+This guide will help you best determine how to get to Vesuvius from Naples.

 Since Vesuvius is on the Gulf of Naples, access from the Metropolitan City of Naples, located in the Campania region of Italy, isn’t hard to find.
 One of the best methods is going by train, using the Circumvesuviana train lines.
 These provide lots of transportation convenience, with certain stops bringing you closer to your Vesuvius destination, such as the Ercolano Scavi station, where you can find a cab to help you complete your journey to Vesuvius.
 There’s also the Pompeii Station, which gives easy access to bus tours of the volcano, followed by a hike.

 Be advised that trains run at about 30 minute intervals and that they can be teeming with passengers.
 With this in mind, make sure you’re mindful about your luggage, including finding room for it and making sure you don’t lose track of it.

 Read next: What to Do and Where to Go in Naples